-Here are some ideas for using video cameras to document classroom activities:
+Here are some ideas for using video cameras in your program to record classroom activities:

 - Be a Classroom Historian.
-Keep your camcorder charged up and loaded with a blank tape, ready for action.
-It's a great way to document important classroom events throughout the year Play back the footage on the last day of school or during any parents meeting.
+Keep a dedicated camera charged and ready for action to film students during special activities.
+It's a great way to document important classroom events throughout the year.
+You can edit the footage to play back highlights on the last day of school or during any parents meeting.

-- Reach Out to Community TV "Look, I'm on TV!"
-Once you have your tape, contact your local community-access channel for submission guidelines.
+- Reach Out to Community TV.
+First, make sure you are familiar with your school's policies around sharing or posting student videos.
+Once you have your video, contact your local community-access channel for submission guidelines.
 Cablecasting is great PR for your school and lets your community know what's going on in your program.

 - Work Toward Self-Improvement.
-Set up the camcorder in the corner of the room and videotape yourself teaching.
+Set up a camera in the corner of the room and record yourself teaching.
 At the end of the day, watch the footage.
 You'll be amazed at how much you discover about your teaching strengths — and about your weaknesses.
-Watching the tape can help you pinpoint ways to take better advantage of teaching opportunities or to improve your daily routine.
+Watching the video can help you pinpoint ways to take better advantage of teaching opportunities or to improve your daily routine.

 - Do a Classroom Checkup.
 Here's a great way to examine how children use your classroom space.
-Position a camcorder so that you can see the room in action.
+Position a camera so that you can see the room in action.
 Record an entire freeplay period.
-Afterwards, watch the tape in "preview" mode to see how children move around the room.
+Afterwards, watch the video to see how children move around the room.
 What areas get the most traffic?
 Which children go unnoticed?
 Which toys are used the most?

 - Relive Field Trips.
 "I use my video camera at least two times a week," says Linda Looper, who teaches preschool special education for the Dalton Public Schools in Dalton, Georgia.
 "I videotape the children during activities or when we go on field trips, and I play the footage immediately when we get back to the classroom.
 It helps to reinforce what we learned from the activities."